Open Data Police

 - Developing web and smartphone applications and solutions based on government open data

-- The primary role for the Open Data Portal
+- Open Data Portal – DATA.GOV.Sa

 The Open Data Platform of Saudi Arabia is an important initiative for implementing a public data hub and strategy to enable transparency, promote e-participation and inspire innovation.
-The primary role of the platform is to publish datasets from ministries and government agencies in an open format, and make this data available to the public.
+The primary role of the platform is to publish datasets from ministries and government agencies in an open format and make this data available to the public.

 All Open Data Portal visitors are entitled to use and reuse the datasets available on the portal, in accordance with the usage policy.